 - 1. Interest rate is 0%. - 2.
-The loan is structured as 60% repayable and 40% forgivable. - 3.
-60% of the awarded loan will be amortized over five (5) years, following a six-month period of no principal repayment. - 4.
-For loan requests over \$50,000, OCD-DRU will consider allowing a longer term on the loan to ease the monthly payment obligation.
-The subrecipient should submit an exception request to OCD-DRU with the desired term and justification for the request. - 5.
-If an awarded business does not meet the requirements of forgiveness of 40% of the loan, then that remaining 40% portion will be due upon loan maturity unless Subrecipients or OCD-DRU allow for an extension of the loan agreement to allow businesses to repay the additional 40% over a maximum of 24 months. - 6.
-Loans delinquent longer than 90 days will be placed in default and will carry a default interest rate of 8% from the date of the loan closing.
-This default rate cannot be modified. - 7.
-Awarded businesses who use their funds for purposes not allowed by the program may be placed in default, and the default rate may be retroactively applied to the execution date of the loan agreement. - 8.
+The loan is structured as 60% repayable and 40% forgivable.

+- 3. 60% of the awarded loan will be amortized over seven (7) years or less, following a sixmonth period of no principal repayment. - 4.
+For loan requests over \$150,000, OCD will consider allowing a longer term on the loan to ease the monthly payment obligation.
+The Subrecipient should submit an exception request to OCD with the desired term and justification for the request. - 5.
+If an awarded business does not meet the requirements of forgiveness of 40% of the loan, then that remaining 40% portion will be due upon loan maturity unless Subrecipients or OCD allow for an extension of the loan agreement to allow businesses to repay the additional 40% over a maximum of 24 months. - 6.
+Loans delinquent longer than 90 days will be placed in default and will carry a default interest rate of 8% from that point forward.
+This default rate cannot be modified.
+OCD reserves the right to make exceptions on a case by case basis. - 7.
+Awarded businesses who use their funds for purposes not allowed by the program may be placed in default. - 8.
 Personal guarantee required for all owners with 20% or greater ownership in the business. - 9.
-Loans will become immediately due and payable should the business owner sell the business, sell or dilute majority ownership or sell assets purchased with CDBG-DR funds. - 10.
-Subrecipients may not charge closing fees to applicant businesses or OCD-DRU.
-OCD-DRU will reimburse Subrecipients for staff time and eligible expenses related to the implementation of the program.
+Loans will become immediately due and payable should the business owner sell the business, sell or dilute majority ownership or sell assets purchased with CDBG funds. - 10.
+Subrecipients may not charge closing fees to applicant businesses or OCD.
+OCD will reimburse Subrecipients for staff time and eligible expenses related to the implementation of the program.